cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-outgoing-http-requests-p2/index.md

 }
 ```

 In order the use the WireMock Admin API we need to start WireMock with enabled Admin interface.
-This can be done calling `WireMockServer.StartWithAdminInterface()` or by providing `WireMockServerSettings` explicitly as follows:
+This can be done by calling `WireMockServer.StartWithAdminInterface()` or by using `WireMockServerSettings` explicitly as follows:

 ```cs
 using var wireMock = WireMockServer.Start(new WireMockServerSettings()